 Florida Caverns State Park

 3345 Caverns Rd, Marianna, FL 32446 | Open: All year

 Heading to the Panhandle for a Gulf coast vacation?
 Plan to stop at Florida Caverns State Park for a guided walking tour of the park’s stunning caverns, which are rich with stalactites, stalagmites, flowstones and draperies set aglow by colorful cavern lights throughout the passageways.
 The park sustained significant damage from Hurricane Michael in 2018, including to the electrical system that lit up the caves.
 Luckily, the park has recovered and visitors can now see the wonders again for themselves.
-Other draws to the park include bike trails, a swimming area, boating and spacious campsites Cave tours are $10.75/person and are offered on a first-come, first-served basis.
+Other draws to the park include bike trails, a swimming area, boating and spacious campsites Cave tours are $10.75/person and are offered on a first-come, first-served basis Thursday through Monday.
 There is a $5 fee per vehicle, as well.